 Other notable achievements under his leadership include the credit union’s 2004 merger with Victory Masonic Mutual Credit Union in Winston-Salem, the oldest black-owned credit union in North Carolina.
 It later led to opening a Truliant location in the city’s downtown, an early downtown revitalization effort.

 Schaefer has been a frequent speaker at credit union conferences and symposiums and has testified before the Senate Banking Committee and before the House Subcommittee on Financial Institutions and Consumer Credit of the Committee on Financial Services House Financial Services.

 His work with community organizations has yielded tangible results.
 He has sat on numerous boards, including the Downtown Winston-Salem Partnership, the Winston- Salem and Charlotte Chambers of Commerce, Winston-Salem Business, Inc.; the Credit Union National Association’s World Leadership Development Committee; and the North Carolina Credit Union League’s Governmental Affairs Committee.

 He is a former member of the Consumer Financial Protection Bureau’s Credit Union Advisory Council and past Chairman of the CUNA Federal Credit Union Subcommittee, where he served as Chairman for consecutive terms.
 He is also a former member of the National Association of Federal Credit Unions Board of Directors and Executive Committee.

 About Truliant Federal Credit Union

-Truliant is a mission-driven, not-for-profit financial institution that promises to always have its member-owners’ best interest at heart by improving their lives through providing financial guidance and affordable financial services.
-Truliant was chartered in 1952 and now serves more than 250,000 members.
+Truliant is a mission-driven, not-for-profit financial institution that promises to always have its member-owners’ best interest at heart.
+It improves lives by providing financial guidance and affordable financial services.
+Truliant was chartered in 1952 and now serves 262,000+ members.
 Truliant has more than 30 Member Financial Centers in North Carolina, South Carolina and Virginia.